-You can use the following configuration options to control how many of each of these types of alignments you want DRAGEN to include in its output.
+You can use the following configuration options to control how many of each type of alignment to include in DRAGEN output.

-The mapq-max option is a ceiling on the estimated MAPQ that can be reported for any alignment, from 0 to 255.
+The mapq-max option specifies a ceiling on the estimated MAPQ that can be reported for any alignment, from 0 to 255.
 If the calculated MAPQ is higher, this value is reported instead.
-The default is mapq-max = 60.
+The default is 60.